 Study population

 We identified patients who were diagnosed with AF (ICD-10-CM codes I480-484, I489) during the identification period (from January 2013 to December 2016).
 We excluded patients who had mitral stenosis or preexisting mechanical heart valves.
 We also excluded those who had previous OAC prescription between January 2013 to December 2013 to analyze only those who were new warfarin and edoxaban users.
 We excluded patients with diagnoses such as deep vein thrombosis, pulmonary embolism, or joint replacement which could be a potential alternative indication for OAC treatment.
 Patients with end-stage renal disease were also excluded.
+In this study, patients censored at the discontinuation of index treatment.
+Therefore, all the patients in both warfarin and edoxaban groups were prescribed index drug from beginning to the end of study period.
 Finally, we only included in the analysis those who received OAC for the primary prevention of ischemic stroke during the study period (from January 2014 to December 2016) and had no history of ischemic stroke, intracranial hemorrhage (ICH), and gastrointestinal (GI) bleeding events.
 We focused the analysis on primary prevention, so we excluded those with previous ischemic stroke, ICH, or GI bleeding events, as in our previous studies (16,19).
 The detailed patient enrollment flow is described in Figure 1.
 The date of the first edoxaban or warfarin prescription during the study period was defined as the index date.

 Patient characteristics